Map Induction: Compositional spatial submap learning for efficient exploration in novel environments: Introduction

 \section{Introduction}

-Humans efficiently use spatial reasoning to navigate and forage in new environments.
-We easily find our way around new buildings, and quickly (without exhaustive search) infer promising foraging locations.
-Which computational cognitive mechanisms make this possible, and could they be leveraged for better exploration in AI?
+Humans efficiently use spatial reasoning to explore and forage in new environments.
+We easily find our way around new buildings and infer promising foraging locations.
+For instance, after some experience of foraging on a cluster of hills and finding berries on the south-facing slopes, we could anticipate that nearby hills may have a similar distribution of berries (see Figure~\ref{fig:intro}).

-In this work we empirically study and computationally model human exploration in novel spaces.
-We begin by reviewing the literature on human spatial cognition involved in exploration and parallel developments of exploratory algorithms.
-Next, we present empirical evidence that humans use program induction to predict the structure of unseen space, and show how program induction can be used in a Partially Observable Markov Decision Process (POMDP) planner to optimize exploration.
+Which neurally-informed computational cognitive mechanisms make this possible, and could they be leveraged for better exploration in AI?
+We empirically study human exploration in novel spaces, and propose a formal computational model, which we call Map Induction, that predicts human behaviour by leveraging Bayesian inference about the structure of unobserved space.
+We also show that map induction can improve the performance of a Partially Observable Markov Decision Process (POMDP) planner during foraging.
+We begin by reviewing the literature on human spatial cognition involved in exploration and parallel developments of exploration algorithms, followed by introducing our computational modeling and experimental results.